windmill-labs/windmilldocs/src/pages/hiring.md

 that we make and in the SLA that we offers.
-As a founding DevOps engineer, you will ensure that we make the right choices in terms of observability, incident responses, software design, high-availability and infrastructure. windmill.dev's current archtiecture design is stateless replicated rust servers backed by postgres instances sharded by workspaces id.
+As a founding DevOps engineer, you will ensure that we make the right choices in terms of observability, incident responses, software design, high-availability and infrastructure. windmill.dev's current architecture design is stateless replicated rust servers backed by postgres instances sharded by workspaces id.
 We use Hetzner Cloud for cost purposes and run on top of nomad for deployment state management.

-### CEO right hand

-windmill.dev is its infancy and the CEO does a bit of everything.
-Since we cannot clone him yet and a day only has 24h you will assist him in all applicable tasks.

 ## The hiring process